-- Includes Employer MEBA (16.542%), IBU (20.61%-23.15%) and Employers' PERS contribution (35.71%). - OPEB costs are included in Fringe Benefits and reflect adoption of GASB 75 which accrues for OPEB costs based on the Annual Required Contribution (ARC) for OPEB benefits. - \$3.65/gallon for fuel costs for the Ferry Division. - All fiscal years show the transfer of District Division expense by line item. - The Ferry Division's share of the District Division transfer is \$10.0 million. - Salaries include approximately \$1.3 million for casual employees for workforce relief and extra work assignments that are not included in the Ferry Division's authorized positions listing.
+- 3.5% Salary increase for all Coalition and Non-Represented members effective July 25th, 2024 - Includes Employer MEBA (16.542%), IBU (20.61%-23.15%) and Employers' PERS contribution (36.57%). - OPEB costs are included in Fringe Benefits and reflect adoption of GASB 75 which accrues for OPEB costs based on the Annual Required Contribution (ARC) for OPEB benefits. - \$3.65/gallon for fuel costs for the Ferry Division. - All fiscal years show the transfer of District Division expense by line item. - The Ferry Division's share of the District Division transfer is \$9.9 million. - Salaries include approximately \$1.3 million for casual employees for workforce relief and extra work assignments that are not included in the Ferry Division's authorized positions listing.